-A visit to the Homestead Crater in Heber Valley, Utah, makes for an amazing experience.
+A visit to the Homestead Crater in Heber Valley, Utah, makes for a fantastic experience.
 The geothermal hot spring is housed within limestone rock in the shape of a beehive.
-The crater began formation some 10,000 years ago and is filled with rich minerals deposited by the heated spring water, making it the largest mineral dome in the area.
+The Crater began formation some 10,000 years ago and is filled with rich minerals deposited by the heated spring water, making it the most prominent mineral dome in the area.

-The 55-feet high crater is now easily accessible through a tunnel, built for easy access.
-If you visited the crater before the tunnel was built, you’d have to rappel through the hole at the top of the crater to reach the water.
-Today visitors to the crater enjoy activities like scuba diving, swimming, snorkeling, therapeutic soaks, and yoga.
+The 55-feet high Crater is now easily accessible through a tunnel built for easy access.
+If you visited the Crater before the tunnel was made, you’d have to rappel through the hole at the top of the Crater to reach the water.
+Today visitors to the Crater enjoy scuba diving, swimming, snorkeling, therapeutic soaks, and yoga.

 Take a Tour of the Crater

 It’s free to have a look around, and you absolutely must make use of this opportunity.
 Climb to the top of the Crater and have a peek down to the hot pool.
 Or make your way through the tunnel to the inner area and get a firsthand view of the inside of the Crater.
 The staff at hand is helpful and eager to answer any questions you may have.
 Learn about the history, geology, and unique features of the Crater.

 For a fulfilling experience at the Homestead Crater, sign up for one or all of the offered activities.
 Since it is a remote location, it’s wise to make your reservations in advance.
 Guests can enjoy swimming or soaking, snorkeling, or paddleboard yoga inside the Crater.
 There is a different time slot for each of the activity so be sure to check for availability.